Oswego, Illinois: Downtown

 Downtown Oswego is home to historic buildings and homes, as well as shops and restaurants.
 The Village of Oswego launched a project to enhance and restore the historic downtown district.
 This project included significant infrastructure and streetscape improvements, such as the installation of brick pavers, sidewalks, landscaping, and decorative streetlights and benches.
 Hudson Crossing Park, located along the Fox River, opened in October 2004 where many children and families enjoy the scenery.
 The Waubonsee Creek Promenade, which stretches from Main Street to the new park, is the final phase of the downtown enhancements.
 In 2008, the village celebrated its 175th anniversary.

 Recreation and leisure

 The Oswego area is home to over 1100 acre of open land, trails, and parks maintained by the Oswegoland Park District.
 Established in 1950, this governmental agency is guided to "create opportunities for a healthy community".
 Overseeing 63 parks, 16 mi of walking trails, two aquatic parks, and the Little White School Museum, the park district provides offerings for the community of 20,000 households as well as visitors from farther away.

 The Oswego area holds several races for fitness enthusiasts.
 Several area festivals are coordinated by the park district, such as the annual PrairieFest.

+Climate

+Oswego has a hot-summer humid continental climate, typical for the Midwest region.
+More particularly, it is in the Köppen Dfa zone.
+In the Köppen Dfa zone precipitation is usually amble, especially in the summer months.
+In the Dfa zones the spring and summer months can have severe weather, including tornadoes, when the polar front is in the southern margin of the zone.
+The region has four distinct seasons.
+Winters tend to be cold and have ample snow, blizzards are also a possibility.
+Springs tend to be humid, and can have precipitation and storms.
+Summers tend to be hot and have the highest precipitation overall as well as storms.
+Fall tends to cool down.

 Demographics

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.